stldo/url-slug/README.md

 ### Custom transformers

-Custom transformers are expressed by a function which receives two arguments, __fragments__, an array with matching words from a sentence or a slug, and __separator__, the current separator string set in options.
-When `revert()` calls the transformer, the __separator__ will always be a space character (`' '`).
+Custom transformers are expressed by a function that receives two arguments, `fragments`, an array with matching words from a sentence or a slug, and `separator`, which will be the separator string set in `convert()` options.
+When `revert()` calls the transformer, the `separator` argument will always be a space character (`' '`) — the `separator` option will be used to split the slug.
 Transformers should always return a string.

 #### Examples